-IDC's Managed and Cloud-Hosted Virtualized Network Services program analyzes the market for service provider network–related offerings delivered to the enterprise.
+IDC's Managed and Cloud-Hosted Virtualized Network Services program analyzes the market for service provider network-related offerings delivered to the enterprise.
 To help enterprises tackle the challenges of network complexity, service providers of all stripes are developing a variety of premise-based and off-premise networking solutions that offload management responsibility from in-house staff and support more holistic approaches to networking.
-Managed and Cloud-Hosted Virtualized Network Services helps clients understand business drivers, evolving enterprise networking requirements, service provider selection criteria, and service and support requirements and analyzes what these mean for service providers and vendors that seek to develop and/or refine their go-to-market strategies.
+New deployment models based on virtualization technology are also changing the market landscape.
+IDC's Managed and Cloud-Hosted Virtualized Network Services helps clients understand business drivers, evolving enterprise networking requirements, service provider selection criteria, and service and support requirements and analyzes what these mean for service providers and vendors that seek to develop and/or refine their go-to-market strategies.

 - Transition from CPE- to cloud-based managed network services